Walt Disney: 1919–1928: Early career

 Disney moved to Hollywood in July 1923 at 21 years old.
 Although New York was the center of the cartoon industry, he was attracted to Los Angeles because his brother Roy was convalescing from tuberculosis there, and he hoped to become a live-action film director.
-Disney's efforts to sell Alice's Wonderland were in vain until he heard from New York film distributor Margaret J. Winkler.
+Disney's efforts to sell Alice's Wonderland were in vain until he heard from New York film distributor Margaret J. Winkler's Winkler Pictures, whose services was recommended by her former employer, Harry Warner, then president of Warner Bros.
+Pictures, in response to a letter by Disney.
 She was losing the rights to both the Out of the Inkwell and Felix the Cat cartoons, and needed a new series.
 In October, they signed a contract for six Alice comedies, with an option for two further series of six episodes each.
 Disney and his brother Roy formed the Disney Brothers Studiowhich later became the Walt Disney Companyto produce the films; they persuaded Davis and her family to relocate to Hollywood to continue production, with Davis on contract at $100 a month.
 In July 1924, Disney also hired Iwerks, persuading him to relocate to Hollywood from Kansas City.
 In 1926, the first official Walt Disney Studio was established at 2725 Hyperion Avenue; the building was demolished in 1940.